Franco Luambo: 1970–1977: Politics, renaming, social commentary, and continental tours

-Despite the outward appearance of national unity and cultural resurgence, Mobutu's regime was marked by endemic corruption, authoritarianism, and social injustices.
-The 1974 nationalization of small and medium-sized businesses proved disastrous, prompting the government to reverse course and adopt a mixed economy, returning 60% ownership of enterprises to their former proprietors.
-Nevertheless, embezzlement by high-ranking officials persisted, and abuses of power became widespread.
-Franco responded to these conditions through increasingly critical and socially observant music, exemplified by his 1975 single "Matata Ya Mwasi Na Mobali Esilaka Te" ("Problems Between a Woman and a Man Never End"), which excoriated the misuse of elite influence, particularly those who exploited their positions to interfere in personal relationships.
-In "Nabala Ata Mbwa" ("Why Not Marry a Dog"), he satirized the collapse of traditional family structures, lampooning meddling in-laws and positing that a dog might offer more loyalty than a human spouse.

-In 1976, TPOK Jazz marked its 20th anniversary and reached the zenith of its pan-African popularity.
-The band was noted for its polished vocal harmonies, elaborate stage costumes, choreographed performances, robust brass section, and Franco's distinctive guitar work.
-The band undertook extensive tours across the continent, performing in countries such as Gabon, Togo, Cameroon, Ivory Coast, Chad, and Sudan.
+In 1976, TPOK Jazz marked their 20th anniversary and reached the zenith of their pan-African popularity.
+They were noted for their vocal harmonies, elaborate stage costumes, choreographed performances, robust brass section, and Luambo's distinctive guitar work.
+They undertook extensive tours across the continent, performing in countries such as Gabon, Togo, Cameroon, Ivory Coast, Chad, and Sudan.
 According to Mangwana, the scale of TPOK Jazz's operations was unparalleled: "We had a sound system that weighed seven tons.
-Only institutions with significant resources could afford to transport it.
+Only institutions with significant resources could afford to carry it.
 That's why we mainly performed at major events organized by government ministries".
 The band also traveled with its own recording equipment.
-Live concerts were recorded by an on-tour sound engineer, and Franco reviewed the recordings for potential album releases.
+Live concerts were recorded by an on-tour sound engineer, and Luambo reviewed the recordings for potential album releases.
 When not performing, the band recorded music in informal settings, often in bars, rather than traditional studios.
 One such high-profile engagement was an official performance in Zambia, for which the band received a substantial fee.
 However, under Zairean law at the time, all foreign earnings had to be deposited in the national bank and converted into the national currency, the Zaïre.
-Franco, who enjoyed privileged access to the presidency, adhered to the regulation without objection.
-Earnings from these tours financed the construction of the Un-Deux-Trois complex, the headquarters of Franco's business empire, which included offices, a nightclub, a dance hall, a beverage depot, and other facilities.
-In 1977, the band participated in the Second World Black and African Festival of Arts and Culture (FESTAC) held in Lagos, Nigeria, from 15 January to 12 February.
-That year also saw the release of "Radio Trottoir", composed by Simaro and featuring Youlou on lead vocals, with Ntesa Dalienst in the chorus.
+Luambo, who enjoyed privileged access to the presidency, adhered to the regulation without objection.
+Earnings from these tours financed the construction of the Un-Deux-Trois complex, the headquarters of Luambo's business empire, which included offices, a nightclub, a dance hall, a beverage depot, and other facilities.
+In 1977, the band participated in the Second World Black and African Festival of Arts and Culture, held in Lagos, Nigeria.
+That year also saw the release of "Radio Trottoir", composed by Simaro and featuring Mabiala on lead vocals, with Ntesa Dalienst in the chorus.
 The title, meaning "pavement radio", referred to a colloquial mode of informal communication in Central Africa, often associated with gossip and unverified rumors.
-The song recounts the story of a woman accusing others of ruining her marriage through defamatory gossip.
+"Radio Trottoir" recounts the story of a woman accusing others of ruining her marriage through defamatory gossip.